things-to-do

 unusual things malaga 13

-Hidden inside the grand Tabacalera, Málaga's old Tobacco Factory in the Huelin district, the Museo Automovilístico y de la Moda is one of the city's hidden gems.
+Hidden inside the grand Tabacalera, Malaga's old Tobacco Factory in the Huelin district, the Museo Automovilistico y de la Moda is one of the city's hidden gems.

 The museum houses over 90 classic cars, from Rolls-Royce Phantoms and Cadillacs to rare models by Bugatti, Bentley, and Ferrari.
 The collection traces more than a century of automotive design.

-But what makes this museum extra interesting is its glamorous twist: an entire wing dedicated to haute couture and vintage fashion.
+What makes this museum extra interesting is its glamorous twist: an entire wing dedicated to haute couture and vintage fashion.
 Gowns by Chanel, Dior, Prada, and Balmain are displayed beside the gleaming engines.

-If you have even a passing interest in design, craftsmanship, or nostalgia, the Museo Automovilístico y de la Moda is worth the trip.
+Despite being listed among the world's top automobile museums, it's usually quiet.
+If you have even a passing interest in design, craftsmanship, or nostalgia, it's worth the trip.

 The One You Missed Arriving: The Aeronautics Museum